 3. Unless the minor is 17 years of age and has a high school diploma or a high school equivalency (GED) certificate, each party must participate in a Family Court Services interview and interview with the judicial officer.

 - Family Court Services Interview:

 At the time the parties file the Application for Permission to Marry or Establish a Domestic Partnership with the juvenile court, each party must separately complete and submit a Family Court Services (FCS) Questionnaire Regarding Application For Permission For Minor(s) To Marry Or Establish Domestic Partnership (SDSC Form FCS-067) and must provide copies of the minor’s birth certificate (and high school diploma or GED certificate, if applicable).
 When the Questionnaires are submitted, an appointment for an interview with Family Court Services will be scheduled for the parties and for the consenting parent(s) or guardian(s) of minor(s) at the address indicated below.
 It is mandatory for the parties to meet separately with a Family Court Services Counselor.
 After the interviews, Family Court Services will provide a report to the juvenile court pursuant to Family Code sections 297.1 and 304.

 San Diego, CA 92101

-The court must separately interview the parties before making a decision on whether to grant the application.
+- The court will separately interview the parties before making a decision on whether to grant the application.

-7. In some cases, the court may require the parties to participate in premarital counseling or counseling concerning social, economic, and personal responsibilities incident to the domestic partnership with a marriage counselor licensed to practice in the State of California, or with an ordained minister, priest, or rabbi.
-For the purpose of the counseling, an ordained person is one who has an active congregation.
+In some cases, the court may require the parties to participate in premarital counseling or counseling concerning social, economic, and personal responsibilities incident to the marriage or domestic partnership and provide a certificate of completion.

 Proof of compliance must be in the form of a letter.
 The letter must be on letterhead stationery and include the following: